nunit/NUnit.InternalTools/README.md

 6. If running for the first time, the program will prompt for the token, otherwise to update the token, run with `--configure`

 If you ever want to revoke the token, visit the GitHub Applications settings page and click Delete next to the key you wish to remove.

+## Running on source code repo

+If you prefer to just run it off the source code repo, you can do so by cloning the repo and running the following command line from the project folder, for e.g. milestone 4.0:

+`bin\Release\net7.0\getchanges.exe -o nunit -r nunit -l -m 4.0 > changes4.0.md`